MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gettingstarted/provision-a-target-computer-wdk-8-1.md

     For more information about setting up debugging over various types of connections, see [Setting Up KDNET Network Kernel Debugging Manually](../debugger/setting-up-a-network-debugging-connection.md) and the related  documentation for the [Debugging Tools for Windows](../debugger/index.md).

 6. The provisioning process takes several minutes and might automatically reboot the target computer once or twice.
 When provisioning is complete, select **Finish**.

-> [!NOTE]
-> Provisioning virtual machines through the WDK's automatic provisioning process is not supported.
-However, you can test drivers on a VM by setting up the target VM manually as described in the [step by step echo lab](../debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md).

 ## See Also